You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 What is an Employee - Hiring Independent Contractors vs Employees

-• Relationship: Employees comply with the regulations of the business and complete the assigned work.
-In addition to being paid, they will receive benefits such as health insurance, life insurance, pension, etc. All will be agreed upon in a contract that shows the relationship between the employee and the employer.
+• Relationship to the company: Employees comply with the regulations of the business and complete the assigned work.
+In addition to being paid, they may receive benefits such as health insurance, life insurance, retirement, etc. All will be agreed upon in a contract that shows the relationship between the employee and the employer.

 What is an Independent Contractor (Self-Employed)?